-The purpose of the Graduate/Professional Nursing Council is to serve as a liaison between graduate and professional students, faculty and administration in the Vanderbilt University School of Nursing and the general university community.
-The Council provides a framework for vocalization of graduate and Pre-Specialty students' needs, serves as representatives for graduate and Pre-Specialty students, procures representatives to delegated VUSN and University committees, and promotes social interaction within and outside VUSN.
+The purpose of the DNP Graduate Council is to serve as a liaison between DNP students, faculty and administration in the Vanderbilt University School of Nursing and the general university community.
+The Council provides a framework for vocalization of doctoral students' needs and concerns and procures representatives to delegated VUSN and University committees, and promotes social interaction within and outside VUSN.

-The membership of the Council is composed of voting student representatives currently enrolled at VUSN.
-The representation will be composed of 10 members and 2 alternates from the Pre- Specialty year (9 Pre-Specialty and 1 Pre-Specialty RN), and 10 members and 2 alternates from the graduate year.
 The Graduate Council solicits members through a self-nomination process.
-Interested students are encouraged to complete a self-nomination form, which is given to all new students at Orientation.
-Graduate-year representatives must have completed all Pre-Specialty courses prior to election.
+Interested DNP students are encouraged to complete a self-nomination form, which is given to all new students at Orientation.
 Each representative serves a one-year term (September - August).
+DNP Graduate Council meetings will be held 3 times per year, during on-campus intensive weeks.